SDSamarasinghe/Pet-Sitter-Management-System-Web/README.md

 ## License

-This project is part of the Flying Duchess Pet-Sitting System and is proprietary software.
+This project is part of the Whiskarz Pet-Sitting System and is proprietary software.